akosiorek/akosiorek.github.io/_notes/2019-06-12-stacked_capsule_autoencoders.markdown

 More generally, knowing about objects is essential for understanding and interacting with our environments.
 Usually, object detection is posed as a supervised learning problem, and modern approaches typically involve training a CNN to predict the probability of whether an object exists at a given image location (and maybe the corresponding class), see e.g. [here](https://blog.athelas.com/a-brief-history-of-cnns-in-image-segmentation-from-r-cnn-to-mask-r-cnn-34ea83205de4).

+While modern methods can achieve superhuman performance in object detection, they need to consume staggering amounts of data to do so.
+This is in stark contrast to kids (or mammals, for that matter), who learn to recognize and localize objects with very little guidance.
+It is difficult to say what exactly makes mammals so good at learning, but I can imagine that _self-supervision_[^selfsupervised] and _inductive biases_ present in their sophisticated computing hardware (i.e. brains) both play a huge role.
+These intuitions have led us to develop an [unsupervised version of capsule networks](https://arxiv.org/abs/1906.06818), see [Figure 1](#SCA_overview) for an overview, whose inductive biases give rise to object-centric latent representations, which are learned in a self-supervised way---simply by reconstructing input images.
+Clustering learned representations was enough to allow us to achieve unsupervised state-of-the-art classification performance on MNIST (98.5%) and SVHN (55%).
+In the remainder of this blog, I will try to explain what those inductive biases are, how they are implemented and what kind of things are possible with this new capsule architecture.
+I will also try to explain how this new version differs from previous versions of [capsule networks](https://openreview.net/forum?id=HJWLfGWRb).

 <figure id='SCA_overview'>
   <img style="display: box; margin: auto" src="{{site.url}}/resources/scae/blocks_v4.svg" alt="SCAE"/>
   <figcaption align='center'>